Email Personalization: A Guide to Higher Opens & Engagement

 Far too many businesses take a channel-centric approach to marketing, which creates data silos and a disconnected picture of the customer.
 The weakness of this approach is that each team doesn’t know what the others are doing, what they’re focusing on, or when and how they’re engaging with their audience.
 SMS campaigns aren’t in sync with email campaigns, the retail store and the online marketplace don’t coordinate, and so on.

 To avoid this, you need to shift to a customer-centric approach.
-A CDP, or a CDP plus marketing automation solution like Bloomreach Engagement, makes this transition much easier by breaking down silos and giving everyone access to a complete picture of your customer through that single, unified customer view.
+A CDP, or a CDP plus marketing automation, makes this transition much easier by breaking down silos and giving everyone access to a complete picture of your customer through that single, unified customer view.

 And for your personalized email campaigns to be as relevant, timely, and dynamic as they need to be, that 360-degree customer profile is a must-have for your marketing team.